Disneyland Paris Tips and Tricks for First Timers (2025)

 All these have free shuttle buses if you don’t want to walk.

-• Disneyland Hotel – This gorgeous 5-star hotel is newly refurbished and located at the entrance gate to Disneyland Park. £1403.
+• Disneyland Hotel – This gorgeous 5-star hotel is newly refurbished and located at the entrance gate to Disneyland Park.
+We absolutely loved it when we stayed here on our last visit (read our Disneyland Hotel Paris review). £1403.

-• Disney Hotel New York – We stayed at this Marvel-themed hotel last time.
+• Disney Hotel New York – We enjoyed our stay at this Marvel-themed hotel.
 A 10-minute walk from the parks. £851.

 • Newport Bay Club – A traditional, nautical-themed hotel.
 15-minute walk. £667.

 • Sequoia Lodge – A US National Park-themed hotel.
 Dated but good value considering its location a 15-minute walk from the parks (it’s only just beyond Hotel NY).
-We want to try it next time. £579.
+It’s being refurbished in 2026. £579.

 • Hotel Cheyenne – A cowboy/ Toy Story hotel popular with families, although there’s no pool.
+A great budget option.
 20-minute walk. £579.

 • Hotel Santa Fe – Motel-style accommodation themed around Cars.
 No pool.
 20-minute walk. £509.